survoai/k8s-extensions/CONTRIBUTING.md

 Here are some basic steps for code contributions:

-1. Create an issue in the  `humalect-extensions` repository on GitHub.
+1. Create an issue in the  `k8s-extensions` repository on GitHub.
 Mention clear description stating what is the issue about and if its a new extension or bugfix.
 2. Create a new branch for each extension or bug fix.
 3. Write your code.
 (See below section on creating an extension)
 4. Commit your changes.
 Make sure your commit messages are clear and follow the commit message conventions.